pericoel21/allGuardsmanRPG/system/core-mechanics/movement-action.md

 # Movement Action
 > See [[space-tiers]], [[combat]]

-Situations where movement is in moments
-Usually, but not always, used for combat.
+The **Movement Action specifies how moving works** in situations where **movement and positioning is critical** and the **action is played in moments**.
+This usually happens during combat, but not always.

 In a regular movement action, a PC can move close.
 What close means depends on the map.
 The important thing is to be consistent.